Understanding Pool Fence Regulations

 Step 1: Mark Your Fence Line

-Using your measurements, mark the exact line where your fence will go.
-Use a string line or spray paint to outline your fence's path clearly.
+Using your measurements, mark out the exact line where your fence will go.
+Use a string line or spray paint to clearly outline your fence's path.
 This will serve as your guide throughout the installation process.
+Marking the fence line

 Step 2: Dig Post Holes